Pelanggan yang kami cintai! Salam sejahtera.

 11.18.
 Sepuluh provinsi produsen utama rumput laut

 11.19.
-Potensi perikanan tangkap di perairan Indonesia per tahun
+Potensi perikanan tangkap di perairan Indonesia

 11.20.
 Empat komoditas utama perikanan Indonesia

 11.21.
-Volume ekspor hasil perikanan rumput laut di Indonesia
+Volume ekspor hasil perikanan rumput laut di

 11.22.
-Nilai ekspor hasil perikanan Indonesia ke Korea Selatan
+Nilai ekspor hasil perikanan Indonesia ke Korea

 11.23.
-Nilai ekspor hasil perikanan Indonesia ke Hong Kong
+Nilai ekspor hasil perikanan Indonesia ke Hong

 11.24.
-Nilai ekspor hasil perikanan Indonesia ke Vietnam
+Nilai ekspor hasil perikanan Indonesia ke

 11.25.
 Nilai ekspor hasil perikanan Indonesia ke Cina